 Fundraising Thermometer Poster Cardboard Cutout

-This customizable Fundraising Thermometer Poster is designed on the poster and would interest those who like fundraiser, fundraising, fundraiser chart, fundraising chart, fundraiser thermometer, fundrasising thermometer, and thermometer stuff….
+This customizable Fundraising Thermometer by Percentage Poster is designed on the poster and would interest those who like fundraiser, fundraising, fundraiser chart, fundraising chart, fundraiser thermometer, fundrasising thermometer, and thermometer stuff….

 RelationShift: Revolutionary Fundraising